fluca1978/fluca1978.github.io/about.md

 - Gimp or Photoshop? **Gimp**, even if my parents were masters at using the latter;
 - Perl or Python? **Perl**, for whole life!
 It is not I don't like Python, it is just I cannot find anywhere else the same culture and approach that Perl has;
 - PostgreSQL or MySQL? **PostgreSQL** because I believe it is much more superior and not driven by business;
 - Apple or ... ? **or**, period.
-Having managed several Apple workstation in a mixed network I can say I don't like the way Apple does thing, even if they are cute on eyes;
+Having managed several Apple workstation in a mixed network I can say I don't like the way Apple does things, even if they are cute on eyes;

 <a name="social"></a>